Pikoti/PhysicsEngineAmusement/README.md

 Those files only focus on the Runge-Kutta method.
 A little loop is here only to test</br>

 Physics engine & miscellanous:</br>
-bouncingxy.js  is a physics engine simulating a pool ball movement with collisions, </br>
+bouncingxy.js  is a physics engine simulating linear and parabolic movement in a gravity field with collisions on bounds, </br>
 also includes a gameloop in js, and a little catch-me feature</br>

 The script is included in index.html</br>